boldflight/BibleConverter/test_EPUB/output/Amos.md

 “Gather on the hills around Samaria!
 Observe the many acts of violence taking place within the city, the oppressive deeds occurring in it.”

+[10] “They do not know how to do what is right,” the Lord says.
 “They store up the spoils of destructive violence in their fortresses.
 [11] Therefore,” says the Sovereign Lord, “an enemy will encircle the land.
 He will take away your power;